Holographic flavour and neural networks: Extremising the DBI action with neural network

 To test the accuracy of our ANN technique in figure~\ref{fig:F-hot-zoom} we generate the comparison between the two approaches near the critical parameter $m_{cr}\approx 0.9234$.
 As one can see the accuracy of the ANN method is sufficient to resolve the pattern near the phase transition.
 One can see that the agreement is better in the Minkowski phase, one reason for this is the smaller multivalued region.
-In fact, if when training the ANNs for different masses one starts with an initial state for the ANN given by one of the previous masses then the ANN traces also the meta-stable phases.
-That is in the multi-valued region the optimizer cannot change the topology class of the embedding.
+In fact, if when training the ANNs for different masses one starts with an initial state for the ANN given by one of the previous masses then the ANN traces also the metastable phases.
+That is in the multivalued region the optimizer cannot change the topology class of the embedding.
 To generate the plots in figure~\ref{fig:F-hot-zoom} we have started with embeddings in Black Hole phase for small masses and slowly increased the mass as approaching the critical mass.
-Once we reached the critical mass we considered a large mass ($m \approx 0.935$) corresponding to a Minkowski embedding which is far from the multi-valued region and then slowly decreased the masses towards the critical mass.
-This ensured that our training mapped only the stable phases.
+Once we reached the maximum possible mass in the black hole phase (metastable) we considered a relatively larger mass ($m \approx 0.935$) corresponding to a Minkowski embedding which is far from the multivalued region and then slowly decreased the masses passing through the critical mass and going down all the way to the metastable Minkowski phase.
+As one can see the proposed ANN method is useful for branch tracking.

+Note that the ODE-generated curve includes also the unstable free-energy solution in the multivalued region, which the ANN does not reproduce.
+For any generic point in the multivalued region (i.e., excluding turning points and the critical point) there are three possible free energies: the lowest corresponds to the stable phase (which the ANN can capture); the middle corresponds to a metastable phase (which the ANN can capture); and the highest corresponds to an unstable phase (which the ANN cannot capture).
+The reason the ANN method cannot capture the unstable phase is that, in the multivalued region, the three stationary solutions correspond to two minima (global/stable and local/metastable) and one local maximum (unstable) of the regularized DBI functional; gradient-based minimization naturally converges to minima and not to the unstable maximum.